-Application Performance agent

-Precise for DB2 provides a complete view of application performance management by capturing, measuring and correlating performance metrics from all critical system components.

-SAPTM If ERP support is installed, the Collector also includes SAP.
+Agent name Description Application Performance agent Precise for DB2 provides a complete view of application performance management by capturing, measuring and correlating performance metrics from all critical system components.
+SAP If ERP support is installed, the Collector also includes SAP.
 This agent provides data on the activities and resource consumption of packaged application entities.
 This data can help you identify ERP users, transactions, reports, and so on, that are heavy users of DB2 resources.
 The current version only supports SAP.
 Storage agents EMC Storage.
+See Optional Collector extensions.